seriohub/vui-docs/docs/01-intro.md

 - Multi cluster monitoring (require the core)
 - Notifications

-Please read [overview](./10-getting-started/01-overview.md) for more details.
+Please read [overview](./10-getting-started/01-overview.md) for more details and screenshots.

+## Installation

+While YAML files are available for individual projects to facilitate installation via kubectl, it is highly recommended to use [Helm](https://github.com/seriohub/velero-helm) for [installation](getting-started/helm-installation).
+Helm automates many steps, streamlining the process.